 After you complete the eating disorder assessment we will give you treatment recommendations.
 If we recommend outpatient or intensive outpatient care we put together a comprehensive treatment plan based on evidence and personalized to your unique needs.
 We will mostly likely recommend that you work with a therapist, dietician (either at our center or in the community), and psychiatrist (either at our center or in the community).
 Team-based approaches to eating disorder treatment have been shown to outperform any other type of eating disorder treatment and we strive to create a team that you can work well with and lead you to recovery.

 We will work with you to make sure you can afford treatment.
 We offer reduced rates for people with financial need.
 We can also work with your insurance company if you wish to apply for a single-case agreement.

-We are currently in-network with:
+For Intensive Outpatient Care, we are currently in-network with:

 For standard outpatient treatment, your care will be considered out-of-network.
 Despite this, the cost of treatment may still be covered, at least in part, through your insurance plan’s out-of-network benefits.